Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Summary and Conclusions

 In the present study we have challenged current reionization scenarios with two sensitive tests: (1) the frequency of regions with low \ion{He}{2} opacity, and (2) the fraction of underdense regions with significant \ion{He}{2} opacity.
 With refined models and a legacy sample of $z>3$ \ion{He}{2} sightlines collected with \textit{HST}/COS in its remaining lifetime, we may be able to resolve the physics of \ion{He}{2} reionization.

 \acknowledgments We thank Cora Fechner for providing us with the \textit{FUSE} spectra of HS~1700$+$6416 and HE~2347$-$4342 and the combined Keck/HIRES spectrum of HS~1700$+$6416.
 The UVES spectra were kindly reduced by Aldo Dall'Aglio.
-We also thank John O'Meara for standing in for us for the Keck/HIRES observations of SDSS~J1711$+$6052 and SDSS~J2346$-$0016.\\ We acknowledge support by an NSF CAREER grant (AST-0548180) and by NSF grant AST-0908910.
-Support for program \# 11742 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
+We also thank John O'Meara for standing in for us for the Keck/HIRES observations of SDSS~J1711$+$6052 and SDSS~J2346$-$0016.\\ We acknowledge support by an NSF CAREER grant (AST-0548180) and by NSF grants AST-0908910, AST-1109447 and AST-1412981.
+Support for Program GO\,11742 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
+G.W. has been partially supported by the Deutsches Zentrum f\"ur Luft- und Raumfahrt (DLR) under contrsct 50\,OR\,1317.
+J.F.H. acknowledges generous support from the Alexander von Humboldt foundation in the context of the Sofja Kovalevskaja Award.
+The Humboldt foundation is funded by the German Federal Ministry for Education and Research.
+M.M. acknowledges support from NASA through a grant from the Space Telescope Science Institute (HST-AR-13903).

 {{\it Facilities:} \facility{\textit{GALEX}}, \facility{\textit{HST} (STIS, COS)}, \facility{Keck:I (HIRES)}, \facility{VLT:Kueyen (UVES)}}